The natural political situation:

 I've come to the conclusion that the people who really run New Zealand are the media, schools, tertiary institutes, and Hollywood, etc - that is, the opinion makers and culture movers.
 Our politicians are really just political appointees that the media effectively installs for us.

-As I like to say, if the world of politics is a supermarket then the people we recognize as politicians are just the checkout girls, taking the public's [media manufactured] orders.
+As I like to say, if the world of politics is a supermarket then the people we recognise as politicians are just the checkout girls, taking the public's [media manufactured] orders.

 An excellent example of how our politicians are, and must be, puppets of public opinion can be seen with the ACT party.
 It went from 1% to 10% in just a couple of years.
 But how?
 In part the rise was driven by disillusioned National party voters who had nowhere else to go, but also I believe it was because the leader of the ACT party, David Seymour, became a clear 'sell out'...